Jaffa Cakes

 Jaffa Cakes are a cake introduced by McVitie and Price in the UK in 1927 and named after Jaffa oranges.
 In their most common form, Jaffa cakes are circular, 2+1/8 in in diameter, and have three layers: a Genoise sponge base, a layer of orange-flavoured jam, and a coating of chocolate.
 Each cake is 46 calories.
 Jaffa Cakes are also available as bars or in small packs, and in larger and smaller sizes.
 The original Jaffa Cakes now come in packs of 10, 20, 30, or 40, having been downsized in 2017 from 12 or 24 per pack.

 Because McVitie's did not register the name "Jaffa Cakes" as a trademark, other biscuit manufacturers and supermarkets have made similar products under the same name.
 The product's classification as a cake or biscuit was part of a VAT tribunal in 1991, with the court finding in McVitie's favour that Jaffa Cakes should be considered cakes and not biscuits for tax purposes.
 In 2012 they were ranked the best selling cake or biscuit in the United Kingdom.

-McVitie and Price's Jaffa Cakes
+Description

+Jaffa Cakes are small snack cakes on the borderline between cakes and biscuits.
+Generally circular in shape and around 54 mm in diameter, they consist of three layers: a soft genoise sponge base, topped with a layer of orange-flavored jam, and a chocolate coating over the jam.
+The main ingredients for the sponge are flour, sugar, eggs, and a small amount of water.
+Other ingredients include vegetable oil, humectants, leavening agents such as baking powder, and salt.
+The ingredients are premixed to create a batter before being beaten to aerate the mix and create the right consistency.
+Baking takes around 6–9 minutes.
+After baking, the sponge is allowed to cool before the jam layer is added.
+This is again allowed to cool before the jam is enrobed in chocolate.

+Jaffa Cakes can be eaten in one or two bites, although some consumers enjoy eating around the edges first or eating the jam separately to the rest of the cake.
+Articles in the popular media have debated the proper way to eat Jaffa Cakes, including whether the chocolate side should be face-up or face-down when eating.
+An article in the International Journal of Food Design questioned the idea of a "proper" way to eat the snacks, but suggested that eating them with the chocolate side face-up would be more visually appealing and increase the contribution of the sense of smell to the taste of the chocolate.
+(Note: A similar debate concerns how suitable Jaffa cakes are to being dunked in tea.)